🇦🇶

 This course can be taught by a MAGIC member of staff and should take approximately 3 hours, or it is also available as a self-taught service for those who prefer to go through things in their own time.

 Some pages in this tutorial are presentations, where subjects will be introduced and you can ask any questions you may have, and other pages are exercises for you to work through.
-If you get stuck at any point then just ask for help (in-person when attending the training course, or via the MAGIC Helpdesk when teaching yourself).
+If you get stuck at any point then just ask for help (in-person when attending the training course, or via the when teaching yourself).

 Learning Objectives